1 ¼ lbs. 567 g top sirloin steak

-Begin by preparing the steak.
-Place it on a cutting board, cover it with plastic wrap, and use the flat side of a meat mallet to gently pound it, tenderizing and slightly flattening the meat.
-Next, cut the steak into thin strips, approximately ⅓ inch thick and 2 inches long.
-Pat the steak dry with paper towels, ensuring that the pieces do not stick together.
-Set them aside.
+Begin by placing the top sirloin steak on a cutting board and covering it with plastic wrap.
+Using the flat side of a meat mallet, gently pound the steak to help flatten and tenderize it slightly.
+Cut the steak into thin strips, about ⅓ inch thick and 2 inches long.
+Pat the steak dry with paper towels, separating any pieces that may be sticking together, and set them aside.

-In a mixing bowl, whisk together the chicken broth, Shaoxing wine, soy sauce, rice vinegar, granulated sugar, cracked black pepper, sesame oil, and cornstarch.
-Set this delicious marinade aside for later.
+In a mixing bowl, whisk together the low-sodium chicken broth, Shaoxing wine, soy sauce, rice vinegar, granulated sugar, cracked black pepper, sesame oil, and cornstarch.
+Set the sauce aside.

-Repeat Step 3 with the remaining 2 tablespoons of vegetable oil and the remaining half of the steak.
-In the same skillet, add the last 2 teaspoons of oil and keep the heat moderately high.
-Add the chopped bell peppers and sauté them, stirring occasionally, for about 3-4 minutes until they become slightly tender and vibrant in color.
+Repeat the process with another 2 tablespoons of vegetable oil and the remaining half of the steak.
+Once cooked, add the last 2 teaspoons of oil to the now-empty skillet and keep it over moderately high heat.
+Add the chopped bell peppers and sauté, stirring occasionally, for about 3-4 minutes, until they become slightly tender.

-Introduce the green onions, minced garlic, and fresh ginger to the skillet.
-Sauté these aromatic ingredients for an additional minute, allowing their flavors to meld together.
-Meanwhile, give the sauce mixture a quick whisk, then pour it into the skillet.
-Let the sauce thicken as it cooks, creating a luscious coating for the steak and vegetables.
+Introduce the green onions, minced garlic, and minced ginger to the skillet.
+Sauté for an additional minute, allowing the flavors to meld together.
+Give the sauce mixture a good whisk, then pour it into the skillet.
+Allow the sauce to thicken, and then toss in the cooked steak.

 Remove the skillet from the heat, and serve the Best Ever Pepper Steak warm, savoring each delectable bite.